First Congregational Church

 Creating Community, Welcoming All

-Want to get involved?
-Sign up here!
-The Food Pantry Garden is a collaboration among Bug Hill Farm, Hilltown Churches' Food Pantry, and First Congregational Church.
-Funded in part by the Mary Lyon Foundation.
+The Food Pantry Garden is back up and running.
+If you’d like to help, email Sam Perkins sampriceperk at gmail.com The Food Pantry Garden is a collaboration among Bug Hill Farm, Hilltown Churches' Food Pantry, and First Congregational Church.
+Funded in part by the Mary Lyon Foundation. |

 |